Four Hills Tournament 2024/2025: The competitions at a glance

 Who is the record winner of the Four Hills Tournament?

-One name in particular stands out in the history of the Four Hills Tournament: Janne Ahonen.
+In the history of the Four Hills Tournament, one name stands out in particular: Janne Ahonen.
 The Finn has won the prestigious competition series a total of five times (1998/99, 2002/03, 2004/05, 2005/06 and 2007/08).
 The record winner is followed by German ski jumping legend Jens Weißflog with four overall victories (1983/84, 1984/84, 1991/92 and 1995/96).
-He is followed by Helmut Recknagel (GDR), Bjørn Wirkola (Norway) and Kamil Stoch (Poland) with three triumphs each.
+He is followed by Helmut Recknagel (GDR), Bjørn Wirkola (Norway), Kamil Stoch (Poland) and Ryoyu Kobayashi (Japan) with three triumphs each.

 When did the first Four Hills Tournament take place?